bitblends/scalametrics/gh-pages/docs/metrics-overview/index.md

 <br><br>

 ---
-*Metrics won’t write clean code for you—but they focus attention where it matters, reduce risk, and make your Scala codebase easier to evolve.*
+*Metrics won’t write clean code for you, but they focus attention where it matters, reduce risk, and make your Scala codebase easier to evolve.*